calipho-sib/cellosaurus-wikidata-bot/README.md

 Its core engines are based on the [WikidataIntegrator](https://github.com/SuLab/WikidataIntegrator) library.

 # Running the bot

-There are 3 main scripts for running the bot:
-* prepare_files.py
-* check_lines_on_wikidata.py
-* update_wikidata.py

-First, you have to download the current release from the Cellosaurus website.
-The FTP link is: ftp://ftp.expasy.org/databases/cellosaurus/cellosaurus.txt
+The bot is based on the dumps of the Cellosaurus database.
+The first step for making the integration is to download the dump of the current release from the Cellosaurus website.
+The FTP link is:

-This is the cellosaurus dump.
-The sequence of commands to add the info there to Wikidata is:
+ftp://ftp.expasy.org/databases/cellosaurus/cellosaurus.txt

+You can create a folder for the release and add it there.
+Here is an example for release 36:

+`mkdir release_36
+echo release_36 >> .gitignore
+cd release_36
+wget ftp://ftp.expasy.org/databases/cellosaurus/cellosaurus.txt
+`

+Now that you have the file, it is worth taking a look at it on your text editor.

+There are 3 main scripts that process the release and integrate to Wikidata:
+* __prepare_files.py__
+* __check_lines_on_wikidata.py__
+* __update_wikidata.py__

+The goal of __prepare_files.py__ is to parse the dump and save a Python object that contains the cell line information in a Wikidata-compatible format.

-The first script takes 3 arguments:
+It takes 3 arguments:
 - 1st: The path to the .txt of the Cellosaurus dump
 - 2nd: The path to the folder where the pickle file and cell lines on wikidata were saved after running "prepare_files.py"
 - 3rd: The folder for errors.

+For example:
-`python3 prepare_files.py project/cellosaurus.txt pickle_files errors `
+`python3 prepare_files.py release_36/cellosaurus.txt pickle_files errors `

-This first script will match the IDs on the Cellosaurus dump to the current state of Wikidata (and a couple other things).
+The goal of * __check_lines_on_wikidata.py__ is to check if each cell line in the current release is present on Wikidata.
+Then, it adds to Wikidata the information about any cell lines that are missing.

-The second one takes 4, the original 3 + a fourth:
+The second one takes 4 arguments:
+- 1st: The path to the .txt of the Cellosaurus dump
+- 2nd: The path to the folder where the pickle file and cell lines on Wikidata were saved after running __prepare_files.py__
+- 3rd: The folder for errors.
 - 4th: The QID for the Cellosaurus release on Wikidata

+You will have to check Wikidata manually for the ID of the release.
+For release 36, the ID is [Q100993240](https://www.wikidata.org/wiki/Q100993240).

+Notice that you will need the Wikidata user and password of the CellosaurusBot for that operation.
+The script looks for it in `src/local.py`.
+Notice that the credentials should not be commited to GitHub.

+For example:
-`python3 check_lines_on_wikidata.py project/cellosaurus.txt pickle_files errors Q96794096`
+`python3 check_lines_on_wikidata.py release_36/cellosaurus.txt pickle_files errors Q100993240`

-It checks if any cell line in the current realease is absent on Wikidata.
-It then adds all the missing cell lines to Wikidata.

-The third updates the info for all cell lines on Wikidata, including the new ones:
+Now that all the cell lines are represented on Wikidata, we can update the information for all of them (including inter-cell line links):

-`python3 check_lines_on_wikidata.py project/cellosaurus.txt pickle_files errors Q96794096`
+`python3 check_lines_on_wikidata.py release_36/cellosaurus.txt pickle_files errors Q100993240`